 Angling clubs and individuals have commented negatively on the angling in the Ohau Channel since the construction of the diversion wall, except for the 2009-10 season, when the opening was described as very good to excellent.
-A number of letters from the Ohau Angling Club and phone calls from anglers have been taken by Fish & Game, and Fish & Game are bearing the brunt of angler reaction over perceived effects of the diversion wall.
-A lack of information provided to public on the progress of the wall consenting process has not helped anglers come to terms with changes that they perceive are occurring in the fishery whether factual or otherwise.
-A report from the Fishery Advisory Committee detailing all of the information received and decisions for future management would be a worthwhile document to release to the general public and more so, the anglers who fish in the Ohau Channel.
-This may also help to deal with any angler apathy, as noted by surveyors toward the channel creel surveys.
+A number of letters from the Ohau Angling Club and phone calls from anglers have been taken by Fish & Game, and

+Fish & Game are bearing the brunt of angler reaction over perceived effects of the diversion wall.
+A lack of information provided to public on the progress of the wall consenting process did not assist anglers coming to terms with changes that they perceived to be occurring in the fishery whether factual or otherwise.
+Information pamphlets detailing the Ohau Diversion Wall consent and monitoring to date were produced by Bay of Plenty Regional Council during the 2012-13 angling season.
+Unfortunately these were not made available till after the closing of the Ohau channel fishing season at the end of June.
+They have been handed out to many anglers prior to and at the start of the 2013-14 season.